Updated July 7, 2023

 Examples of Country Risk

 Let us take the example of two countries – Canada and Nigeria.
-Let us assume that both countries have some upcoming projects for which they need to raise funds by issuing bonds.
+Let us assume that both countries have some upcoming projects for which they must raise funds by issuing bonds.
 The prospective investors need to assess which bond is safer and less likely to default.
-As such, the investors would look into various factors that contribute to the country’s stability, such as political situation, economic health, inflation rate, tax system, etc.
+As such, the investors would look into various factors contributing to the country’s stability, such as political situation, economic health, inflation rate, tax system, etc.

 - Sovereign Risk: It refers to the probability that a country’s central bank might bring in some drastic changes in rules that could impact the valuation of the investors’ holdings.
 It also indicates the probability of the government defaulting on its sovereign debt obligation.